unknown321/steamlink-makefiles/cups/README.md

 # CUPS

 Ok, you want to print from your steamlink because it's small, always powered on and available on your network - a perfect machine to become a print server.

 In order to achiveve this, you will need to compile a lot of stuff, such as:

   - libjpeg
   - libpng
-  - libopenjp2
+  - libopenjpeg
   - libtiff
   - libqpdf
   - lcms